tc09-brcm-social/smCurl/SmDomains/README.md

 * cleanse.sh -- clean up a JSON object for create.sh to use
-* copy.sh ToDomainName FromDomainName -- copy the definition from FromDomainName to ToDomainName ** User Directory associations are copied too
 * create.sh JSONFileName -- create a Domain  using a JSON file
 * delete.sh DomainName -- delete a Domain
 * exist.sh DomainName -- check if the Domain exists